rogesson/recovery/README.md

 Recovery is a Password Manager

+** Application Test **

-To test the application visit: http://vast-dawn-4065.herokuapp.com/main
+To test our application visit: http://vast-dawn-4065.herokuapp.com/main *Don't use your any real password, this is a test application.*

+Create a new user or use our test account:
+Login: recovery
+Password: recovery

 Ruby Version 1.9.3